CKN Knowledge Session - China and Security Developments in Space

 Outer space is rapidly emerging as a critical domain of geopolitical and military competition.
 Satellites support navigation, communications, financial systems, climate monitoring and much more.
 At the same time, space is increasingly seen as a strategic and military domain.
 Countries are investing heavily in space capabilities, and satellites are becoming potential targets in times of conflict.
 China plays a growing role in these developments and has stated its ambition to become the world’s leading space power by 2045.

-In this China Knowledge Network (CKN) Knowledge Session, we will explore recent security developments in the space domain, with a particular focus on China’s ambitions, capabilities and international positioning.
-The session will also reflect on the implications for Europe and the Netherlands, including questions of dependence, security and strategic autonomy.
+In this China Knowledge Network (CKN) Knowledge Session, Dr. Sanne van der Lugt explored recent security developments in the space domain, with a particular focus on China’s ambitions, capabilities and international positioning.
+The session also reflected on the implications for Europe and the Netherlands, including questions of dependence, security and strategic autonomy.

 • Why space is becoming an important security domain